Forcing Over a Free Suslin Tree: Regular Suborders and Generalized Properties

-The remaining results of this subsection can be described as follows.
 Many previously discussed properties of $\p$ were of the form that some condition can be extended to a higher level satisfying some additional information.
-Now we will have finitely many conditions, all with the same restriction to $\p_\theta$, and we will simultaneously extend those conditions so that the extended conditions also have the same restriction to $\p_\theta$.
+Now we have finitely many conditions, all with the same restriction to $\p_\theta$, and we simultaneously extend those conditions so that the extended conditions also have the same restriction to $\p_\theta$.
 We refer to this type of result as \emph{generalized} versions of the earlier results.

 \begin{lemma}[Simple Generalized Extension] Let $\theta < \ka$.
 Assume the following: \begin{itemize} \item $\gamma \le \xi < \omega_1$; \item $p \in \p$ has top level $\gamma$, $w \in \p_\theta$ has top level $\xi$, and $w \le_\theta p \res \theta$; \item $B \subseteq \dom(p)$; \item $X$ is a finite subset of $T_\xi$ with unique drop-downs to $\gamma$; \item for all $\tau \in B \cap \theta$, $X \res \gamma$ and $X$ are $w(\tau)$-consistent. \end{itemize} Then there exists a condition $q \le p$ with top level $\xi$ and domain equal to $\dom(w) \cup \dom(p)$ such that $q \res \theta = w$ and for all $\tau \in B$, $X \res \gamma$ and $X$ are $q(\tau)$-consistent. \end{lemma}